 Eat, drink and be Maui!

 Did you know, Hawaiians have the highest life expectancy in the USA?
 While the active lifestyle and fresh air no doubt are contributing factors, we like to think the enjoyment of food — and enjoyment of enjoyment – play a role, too!
-The perfect dovetail of these two elements is a Hawaiian luau, part celebration, part banquet (which you could describe as ‘festive’ if that was a word).
-Traditional Hawaiian food, like Kalua pig, chicken, squid, rice, Hawaiian sweet potato, coconut milk desserts, tropical fruits and poi, are served.
+The perfect dovetail of these two elements is a Hawaiian luau, part celebration, part banquet.
+Traditional Hawaiian food, like Kalua pig, chicken, squid, rice, Hawaiian sweet potato, coconut milk desserts, tropical fruits and poi are served.
 Entertainment includes hula dancers, ukulele players and music, to fire eaters and audience participation.
 A Maui must!

 Much More Maui

 With options as endless as the island’s coastlines, these are just some of the many things you will find to do in Maui.
 Talk to a Flight Centre expert, who will customize your Maui vacation based on your personal interests.

 We offer travel consultations in-person, by phone, email, online chat, video chat, and our 24/7 Customer Care line.
 Whatever works for you!